AssemblyScript/website/src/stdlib/globals.md

 * ```ts
   function ctz<T>(value: T): T
   ```
-  <details><summary>Performs the sign-agnostic count tailing zero bits operation on a 32-bit or 64-bit integer.
+  <details><summary>Performs the sign-agnostic count trailing zero bits operation on a 32-bit or 64-bit integer.
 All zero bits are considered trailing if the value is zero.</summary>

   | T                                | Instruction
   |----------------------------------|-------------